-Credit risk arises on the individual loans within the mortgage portfolio which are secured on the underlying UK residential properties.
+Credit risk arises on the individual loans within the mortgage portfolio which are in turn secured on the underlying UK residential properties.
 The performance of these loans is therefore influenced by the economic background and the UK housing market.
-Mortgage loans are no longer offered by this Company but the maximum loan-to-value of the original advances was 75% and the credit risk is considered to be low.
+Mortgage loans are no longer offered by the Company but the maximum loan-to-value of the original advances was 75% and the credit risk is considered to be low.

-The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the Letter of Credit issued by BOS (see "Liquidity Risk") To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes the Company has no claim on the assets of BOS
+The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds received on the mortgage portfolio and monies deposited in the Reserve Account with an external provider (see "Liquidity Risk") To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes the Company has no claim on the assets of BOS

-The terms of the Mortgage Portfolio Agreement given by BOS in respect of the mortgages requires BOS to repurchase any mortgage which is found to be in breach of warranty BOS will repurchase any mortgages that are found or held not to be valid, binding and enforceable
+The terms of the Mortgage Portfolio Agreement given by BOS in respect of the mortgages requires BOS, to repurchase any mortgage which is found to be in breach of warranty BOS will repurchase any mortgages that are found or held not to be valid, binding and enforceable